Miriam J. Laugesen is the author of Fixing Medical Prices: How Physicians are Paid,

 goes to the heart of the U.S. medical pricing process: to a largely unknown yet influential committee of medical organizations affiliated with the American Medical Association that advises Medicare.
 Medicare's ready acceptance of this committees recommendations typically sets off a chain reaction across the entire American health care system.
 Laugesen has also authored and co-authored over 30 book chapters and journal articles on state and local public health policies, public opinion, public health insurance coverage expansions, and health insurance benefit regulation.
 Her first book was published in 2012 (with Robin Gauld), Democratic Governance and Health: Hospitals, Politics and Health Policy in New Zealand

-Laugesen is a Public Voices Fellow in The Op-Ed Project's Columbia University Cohort 2015-2016, and a past recipient of a Robert Wood Johnson Foundation Investigator Award in Health Policy Research.
-She serves on the editorial boards of the Journal of Health Politics, Policy and Law, Health Economics, Policy and Law, and the Journal of Health Services Research and Policy.
+She is a past Public Voices Fellow in The Op-Ed Project's Columbia University Cohort 2015-2016, and a past recipient of a Robert Wood Johnson Foundation Investigator Award in Health Policy Research.

 PhD, 2000, University of Melbourne, Australia